tirinox/xchainpy/README.md

 XChainPy2 is a library for Python with a common interface for multiple blockchains, built for simple and fast integration for wallets and more.

+_⚠️WARNING: In Python you do not control memory.
+Regardless of how secrets are passed to the underlying lib, it still was an object in python before.
+It will linger in the heap for some time even after going out of scope.
+It is also impossible to mlock() secrets, your private keys may end up on disk in swap.
+Use with caution!_

 A free interpretation of [XChainJS](https://xchainjs.org/).

 ## Packages